Adaptive bitrate streaming: Apple HTTP Live Streaming (HLS)

 HTTP Live Streaming (HLS) is an HTTP-based media streaming communications protocol implemented by Apple Inc. as part of QuickTime X and iOS.
 HLS supports both live and video on demand content.
 It works by breaking down media streams or files into short pieces (media segments), which are stored as MPEG-TS or fragmented MP4 files.
 This is typically done at multiple bitrates using a stream or file segmenter application, also known as a packager.
 One such segmenter implementation is provided by Apple.
-Additional packagers are available, including free / open source offerings like Google's Shaka Packager and various commercial tools as well - such as Unified Streaming.
+Additional packagers are available, including free and open source offerings like Google's Shaka Packager and various commercial tools as well - such as Unified Streaming.
 The segmenter is also responsible for producing a set of playlist files in the M3U8 format which describe the media chunks.
-Each playlist is specific to a given bitrate, and contains the relative or absolute URLs to the chunks for that bitrate.
+Each playlist is specific to a given bitrate and contains the relative or absolute URLs to the chunks for that bitrate.
 The client is then responsible for requesting the appropriate playlist depending on available bandwidth.

 HTTP Live Streaming is a standard feature in the iPhone 3.0 and newer versions.